 Jon Brauer

-I regularly teach undergraduate and graduate students about scientific theories, research methods, and data analytic techniques.
-I typically teach undergraduate courses about theories of crime, deviance, and social control (CJUS P200 & P305) and undergraduate statistics (CJUS K300) at Indiana University Bloomington.
-I regularly teach graduates about theory construction and analysis (CJUS P502), and I have taught additional topical or independent study courses on replication and reproducibility in the social sciences (CJUS P680), on the foundations of mediation and moderation analyses (P599), and about how to teach undergraduate statistics using R/RMarkdown (P599).
+I teach undergraduate and graduate students about scientific theories, research methods, and data analysis.
+At the undergraduate level I regularly teach theories of crime and deviance (CJUS P200 & P305) and statistics (CJUS K300).
+At the graduate level I teach theory construction and analysis (CJUS P502) and have taught courses on replication and reproducibility in the social sciences, causal mediation and moderation analysis, and how to teach undergraduate statistics using R.

 Education